 Valued Opinions is a specialised survey website composed of 3 million members worldwide.

 Companies will take advantage of the massive pool of volunteers a product testing site like Valued Opinions has to gain a reliable marker of their target demographic to ensure their prototype product is right before bringing it to the market.

-Surveys come out often with a credit value between £1-and £5.
+Surveys often come out with a credit value between £1 and £5.
 Once you reach the £10 threshold, you can use these credits as in-store credit in shops such as Sainsbury’s, M&S, TK Maxx, and Amazon.
 So the more surveys you complete, the more money you can save on a treat or your weekly shop.

 Points can be redeemed for vouchers at a range of stores, including Amazon, Primark, Argos, and John Lewis.
 You can also redeem them against charitable causes, like planting trees or a donation towards the Red Cross.

 Based in Scotland, Alba Volunteers is the recruitment branch of Alba Science.
 Their product testing specialisation is in high street cosmetics and skincare.

 They have two separate panels.
 Their clinical panel, which is 10,000 people strong, is based out of their Edinburgh facility.
 They also have at-home panels, which perform remote testing from their homes.

 Testers working with Alba Volunteers can expect to review facial wipes, cosmetics, shampoo, conditioners and make-up.

 Those working for Alba’s clinical studies panel can be remunerated £20-£500 in expenses, while at-home product testers will simply get to keep the new free products they are sent to test.